ManageIQ/guides/providers/writing_a_new_provider.md

 +
 ```

-This is a bit optimistic since this hasn't been accepted into the ManageIQ organization yet :)
+This is a bit optimistic since this hasn't been accepted into the ManageIQ organization yet. :)

 To work on this plugin locally you have to tell bundler to look in a different place for your gem (more info in [developer_setup/plugins.md](../developer_setup/plugins.md))